Pradyumna Narahalli: Early life and education

-Narahalli was born to Somesh Narahalli and Vidya Somesh in Hassan district, Karnataka.
+Pradyumna Narahalli was born to Somesh Narahalli and Vidya Somesh in Hassan district, Karnataka.
 His surname Narahalli, is the name of his native village in Mandya district, Pandavapura Taluk.

 He did his schooling in Sri Vidya Mandir Education Society, Malleswaram.
 He was introduced to theatre at an early age of 6 in this very school.
 He was a regular in annual day celebrations which used to be held in Chowdaiah memorial hall.
 He was known for his confidence and improvisation skills on stage in front of thousands of live audience.

 His pre-university college was MES Kishore Kendra.
 He started doing mimicry in this college and was known for imitating professors in MESKK.
 He was equally popular amongst students and faculty alike.

 He obtained a bachelor's degree in Mechanical Engineering from M.S.Ramaiah Institute of Technology, Bangalore.
 He was active in cultural activities and was known for his mimicry and theatrical skills.
 He led the cultural team of MSRIT and won the VTU Cultural festival 2009 held in SBMJCE.
 He was awarded the Best outgoing student (Best Achiever) from the mechanical department in 2009.

 After a brief stint in Accenture as a software engineer, he decided to pursue his passion in the entertainment industry.
 He did his master's degree in Media & Communication from Symbiosis School of Media & Communication.
 He topped the college in final semester in 2012.